Red-Eared Sliders

 Do you want a pet red-eared slider?

 Adopt one instead of taking one from the wild or purchasing from a pet store.
-You can search San Diego Humane Society’s to see when red-eared sliders are available for adoption.
-Many red-eared sliders that come to us are transferred to San Diego Turtle & Tortoise Society, which is a great resource for caring for all kinds of chelonians.
+You can search San Diego Humane Society’s website to see red-eared sliders available for adoption.
+Many red-eared sliders that come to us are transferred to San Diego Turtle & Tortoise Society, which is a great resource for caring for all kinds of chelonians (shelled animals).

 Do you have a pet red-eared slider you can no longer care for?